 Although you may not be able to do much about other people’s relaxed attitude over staying safe.
-The least you can do for you and your family is to keep COVID-19 infection away from your home.
-You can achieve this through 5 ways.
+The least you can do for yourself and your family is to keep the COVID-19 infection away from your home.
+You can achieve this in 5 ways.
 The first is to maintain the three major rules on staying safe.
-Second is to accept the possibility of no effective vaccine.
-Third is to sustain a healthy lifestyle as a health insurance.
+The second is to accept the possibility of no effective vaccine.
+The third is to sustain a healthy lifestyle through health insurance.
 Fourth is to keep your eyes open and be alert to your environment.
-Fifth is to monitor your health daily.
-Also see your doctor if you have symptoms of COVID-19.
+The fifth is to monitor your health daily.
+Also, see your doctor if you have symptoms of COVID-19.

 Maintain The Three Major Rules On Staying Safe